 The National Bank Council adopted the Decision amending the Decision on the reserve requirement, which extends the application of the non-standard measure for reduction of the base for the reserve requirement of commercial banks for the amount of new loans extended to net exporters and domestic producers of electricity.
 The main objective of the Decision is to provide further support to the two systemically important sectors of the economy.
-The current implementation of this measure has generated positive effects on the dynamics of lending and thus the overall economic growth, contributing to a reduction of the cost of funding of companies from both sectors, although with lower intensity than the potential.
+The current implementation of this measure has generated positive effects on the dynamics of lending and thus the overall economic growth, contributing to a reduction of the potential.
 In such circumstances, and given the data that indicate some uncertainty about the pace of lending to the corporate sector in the next period, this Decision envisages continued application of this non-standard measure until 31 December 2015.